parijat-purohit/parijat-purohit/README.md

    - 📚 I am still a learner, always curious and excited to explore new technologies and paradigms in the ever-evolving world of software development.

 5. **Work-Life Balance:**
-   - 🧘‍♂️ Life is like riding a bicycle.
-To keep your balance, you must keep moving.
-I am not an exception.
+   - 🧘‍♂️ "Life is like riding a bicycle.
+To keep your balance, you must keep moving." - Albert Einstein I am not an exception to this.
 When I am away from coding and all other tech driven activities, I find serenity in sipping a cup of tea or walking in solitude.
 Sometimes a random barking dog on the street gives me an adrenaline rush.

 6. **Hobbies and Interests:**
    - 🎸 You will often find me strumming the strings of my guitar, crafting melodies that resonate with my inner rhythm.
 When I am not in front of the screen or holding my guitar, I feel a zeal to explore new places on my bike 🚴.
 Moreover, I cannot resist myself from embracing the adventure of hiking 🥾.
 Imbibing the freedom and beauty of the vast nature is always amaranthine to me.